Joint Custody Attorneys | Little Rock, Arkansas

 Regardless if parents have been married or not, if children are involved and one or more of the parents reside in Arkansas with the child(ren), the court will need to determine a child custody arrangement that suits the family’s needs.
 This may occur after paternity is established; when the parents are unmarried; or during the legal separation or divorce proceedings.
 Arkansas has a presumption of joint custody, which means the courts prefer to award joint custody, although there are occasionally exceptions to this standard.

-Destiny Law Firm, located in Little Rock, Arkansas, is skilled at handling child custody matters and many other types of family law and divorce concerns.
-If you have questions about child custody or wish to modify an agreement, our attorneys can help.
+Our family law attorneys at Destiny Law Firm, located in Little Rock, Arkansas, are skilled at handling child custody matters and many other types of family law and divorce concerns.
+If you have questions for our child custody attorneys or child support attorneys in Little Rock, or wish to modify an agreement, Destiny Law can help.

 Custody may be granted to one parent (sole custody) or both (joint custody).
 Many factors may be at play when custody is being determined, but the child(ren)’s best interest is a factor.
 Other factors may include: